serhez/cellular-automaton/README.md

 You may implement yourself a visualization script for your preferred number of dimensions, using this software as an API/library to serve the core logic.

-Furthermore, I would also like to add a GUI which can run any visualization program, with features such as evolutionary speed factor, forward/backwards, play/pause, etc.
+Furthermore, I would also like to add a GUI in the future which can run any visualization program, with features such as evolutionary speed factor, forwards/backwards, play/pause, etc.

 ## Dependencies